Blood and Bourbon

 • The Path follower substitutes their Path score for their Humanity score wherever applicable (except as noted below).
 This can mean that elder Path followers are less susceptible to sunlight, banes, torpor, and other innate weaknesses than they would be if they simply maintained low Humanity scores.

 • The Path follower is treated as though they have a Humanity score of 3 for purposes of interacting with mortals and using Blush of Life.
 If the Path follower’s Path rating is less than 3, use that score instead.
 At the GM’s discretion, more humanistic paths (such such as the Path of Entelechy or Harmony variant of the Path of the Beast) may allow the character to use their Path rating as their equivalent Humanity rating.

 • The Path follower cannot take banes to become inured to breaking points.
 Paths of Enlightenment are highly codified systems of behavior that do not allow for the “loopholes” which Humanity does.
 The Path follower may, however, still acquire banes.

 Camarilla characters are aware of Paths of Enlightenment at the following Occult ratings.
-These ratings many be one to several dots lower from characters from other sects and clans where Paths of Enlightenment are an accepted part of their culture.
+These ratings are one to several dots lower for characters from other sects and clans where Paths of Enlightenment are an accepted part of their culture.

 • The Path of the Beast